jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 ## Bottom Temperatures

-- Average bottom temperatures observedin the 2024 Snow Crab survey have returned to historical ranges, after worrisome highs in 2022.
+- Average bottom temperatures observed in the 2024 Snow Crab survey have returned to historical ranges, after worrisome highs in 2022.

 - Bottom temperatures are more stable in N-ENS than S-ENS; 4X exhibits the most erratic and highest annual mean bottom temperatures.